Oghma-Infinium/Apostasy/GAMEPLAY.md

  - [Apothecary](https://www.nexusmods.com/skyrimspecialedition/mods/52130) and [Thaumaturgy](https://www.nexusmods.com/skyrimspecialedition/mods/57138) cover Alchemy and Enchanting respectively.
  - [Artificer](https://www.nexusmods.com/skyrimspecialedition/mods/99619), [Artifacts of the Ancestors](https://www.nexusmods.com/skyrimspecialedition/mods/92389), and [Mysterious Mementos](https://www.nexusmods.com/skyrimspecialedition/mods/118342) overhaul unique artifacts and add several new ones.
    - Some tweaks have been made for items to fit into the list better, specific changes are discussed [here](#additional-edits).
- - [Stormcrown](https://www.nexusmods.com/skyrimspecialedition/mods/90659) overhauls the vanilla shout system, improving the vanilla shouts, adding new ones, and completely overhauling the meditation system.
+ - [Stormcrown](https://www.nexusmods.com/skyrimspecialedition/mods/90659) overhauls the vanilla shout system, improving and expanding upon vanilla shout choices, completely overhauls the meditation system, and adds a custom perk tree.
    - Some shouts have been tweaked to function better within the list.
  - [Gourmet](https://www.nexusmods.com/skyrimspecialedition/mods/96876) overhauls food and drink, transforming the traditional "eat 30 cheese wheels mid combat" into a more complex buff system.
  - [Starfrost](https://www.nexusmods.com/skyrimspecialedition/mods/97536) manages the Survival changes, such as Exhaustion, Hunger, and Warmth.

-#### Archon - Faiths of Tamriel
+### Archon - Faiths of Tamriel

 Archon is an overhaul of Skyrim's religion system that focuses on enhancing and adding deities native to Skyrim's world.
 Archon is heavily inspired by [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) and [3Tweaks](https://sites.google.com/view/3bftweaksrequiem/character/divine)' implementation of Religion.